assurance-maladie-digital/vue-dot/docs/en/components/lang-btn/README.md

         name: 'content-class',
         default: 'undefined',
         type: 'string',
         description: 'Applies a custom class to the detached element.
-This is useful because the content is moved to the end of the app and is not targettable by classes passed directly on the component.'
+This is useful because the content is moved to the end of the app and is not targetable by classes passed directly on the component.'
       },
       {
         name: 'disable-keys',